Megatrends in Beauty: Dive Inside the Next Wave of Tech

 What’s Been Happening in Beauty Tech

-Last year at CES 2018 we saw multiple examples of ways to measure, monitor, and personalize: Neutrogena Skin360 and SkinScanner launched at CES with the product coming available later in the year; L’Oreal launched a battery-free wearable to monitor UV exposure and promote sun safety; and the Philips SmartSleep made getting your beauty sleep all the more easy.
+Last year we saw multiple examples of ways to measure, monitor, and personalize: Neutrogena Skin360 and SkinScanner now available online; L’Oreal launched a battery-free wearable to monitor UV exposure and promote sun safety; and the Philips SmartSleep made getting your beauty sleep all the more easy.
 Kohler and HiMirror introduced products that give you makeup tutorials, skincare advice, and track how products work in the comfort of your own home.
 And on the hair care front, SalonLab customized products on-demand in the salon.

-Even though we’re still in the early days of tech being embraced by the beauty industry, a lot has happened throughout 2018 to build on the momentum we’ve seen at CES the past two years.
+Even though we’re still in the early days of tech being embraced by the beauty industry, a lot is already happening in 2019 to build on the momentum we’ve seen in the past few years.
 Personalization, personalization, personalization (did we say personalization?) is still the industry-wide trend that’s driving customized beauty products and experiences, with artificial intelligence and augmented reality playing leading roles on the tech side.

 While many major beauty brands continue to develop new products within their own walls, we’ve seen a number of brands looking more and more to outside partnerships and investments to accelerate innovation and gain a competitive edge in a rapidly evolving market.
 Several major brands announced acquisitions or partnerships in 2018 with established startups and technology innovation firms (particularly in the AI, AR and other emerging technology spaces).
 For instance, L’oreal acquired Modiface this past March, giving the company an advantage on competitors in the emerging AR beauty app space, and confirming that AR/AI personalized decision-making in products is becoming less of a gimmick and more mainstream.

 Recognizing the strong desire from the industry to measure, monitor, and quantify, we set out to make it easier.
-Many of the technical answers already exist in lab based technologies, but they are bulky, expensive, need high control over measurement conditions, etc. We see a growing trend towards bringing the lab/clinic home, and we bring capabilities that make it possible to transfer technology into the hands of the consumer.
+Many of the technical answers already exist in lab-based technologies, but they are bulky, expensive, need high control over measurement conditions, etc. There is a growing trend towards bringing the lab/clinic home, and we bring capabilities that make it possible to transfer technology into the hands of the consumer.

-Improving Analytical Models: We’ve broadened the scope of imaging and predictive technologies by building a light-tissue interaction model—a valuable tool to enable a new generation of truly personalized skin.
+Improving Analytical Models: Developing imaging and predictive technologies by building light-tissue interaction model and other valuable tools to enable a new generation of truly personalized skin care approaches.

 Empowering Consumer Insights and Data: In the area of consumer trials, we see a very strong trend towards the use of technology to gain real-time insights in the real world.
 Until recently consumer trials have been limited to more qualitative focus groups, individual interviews, observation behind mirrors, diaries, etc, which limits the type and frequency of data that can be collected; and because traditional data collection methods are generally historical in nature they are prone to perception biases and are less agile to course correction from real-time insights.
 As a result, we see a massive opportunity to utilize technology in the consumers’ hands to gain valuable insights in real-time into product usage, efficacy, and context of use.
 This could improve the speed of product development, provide insight for new innovation, and also gather evidence for claims.
 It requires capabilities across system architecture, sensors, data science, AI, UI design and others to successfully realize this vision.
-We have all of these skills in-house and have designed an approach called Experiential Sensing as a first concept for empowering data-driven consumer insights..
-We are excited about discussing this with folks in this space.
+To that end, we have explored Experiential Sensing as a first concept for empowering data-driven consumer insights.

 Here’s What to Look Out For